- Blackboards in school being renamed "chalkboards" to avoid offending black people.

 - This ad for hot chocolate◊, complete with "gender neutral marshmallow snow being".

-- Many 4Kids shows are famous for this.
+- Many 4Kids showsnote are (in)famous for this.

 - The 4Kids showing of Dragon Ball Z Kai had the removal of halos from dead characters (too religious, presumably).
 Instead, they were replaced by small glowing orbs.
 Also, painting Mr. Popo blue (due to fear of him being seen as a caricature of black people, ignoring the fact that every single prior American airing of Dragon Ball left him as is).